bischak/calls/README.md

 * 00420111222333
 * time ­(mm:ss)

-### List of calls
+#### List of calls
 Display list of calls stored by user as shown in wireframe.
 Header consists of name (sortable), phone number, time (sortable).
 Each row consists of these columns:
 * name
 * phone number
 * time
 * delete action (deletes this record from the storage)
-* checkbox (disabled; checked if the time of call < current time) Default sort of list is by time ASC.
+* checkbox (disabled; checked if the time of call < current time)
+Default sort of list is by time ASC.
 User can sort by name and time.
-Below the table are 3 buttons
+Below the table are 3 buttons:
 * all -­ display all records in list
 * next ­- display just calls in future
 * finished -­ display just calls in past

-### Next call
+#### Next call
 This section should show to the user the next call of the day.
 In the ordered list of calls (by time ASC) find first record where time of call > current time and display that record.